Replication and Information Extraction in a Minimal Agent-Environment Model

-with $h(z) = 1/(1 + \e^{-z})$ the logistic function, and $\lambda$ is the strength of the regularization term.
-We highlight that, unlike standard supervised settings, the target labels in Eq.~\eqref{eq:crossentropy} are the provisional labels produced by the agent itself, before the weights update, and the loss merely enforces self-consistency.
-This optimization problem is convex at each step, though the overall iterated dynamics over time is not.
+with $h(z) = 1/(1 + \e^{-z})$ the logistic function, and where $\lambda$ is the strength of the regularization term {\footnote{While the cross-entropy loss is a natural choice in this classification setting, we have also numerically experimented with other losses and have found the phenomenology to be unchanged, see SM.
+Note also that our replica computation is agnostic to the choice of the loss as long as it remains convex in the learned weights.}}.
+We emphasize that, unlike standard supervised settings, the target labels in Eq.~\eqref{eq:crossentropy} are the provisional labels produced by the agent itself before the weights update, and the loss merely enforces self-consistency. {Note that unsupervised recovery of the signal direction in this data model was studied by \citet{biehl1994statistical}, though as a one-shot, static optimization (selecting a single weight vector that maximizes the variance or margin of the pre-activations $\bm{w}\cdot \bm{x}^\nu/\sqrt{N}$); here, by contrast, alignment is not estimated once but emerges and persists as the attractor of an iterated self-labeling dynamics.}

-\paragraph*{Theoretical analysis---}
+\paragraph*{Theoretical analysis.---}

 The chosen setting allows for an exact statistical mechanics analysis of the turnover step in the thermodynamic limit, within the teacher-student framework \cite{engel2001statistical}.
 We consider the proportional regime where \( N \to \infty \), \( P \to \infty \), with \( \alpha = P/N \) fixed.
 Since we assume fresh data at each timestep, we conveniently do not have to deal with inter-step cross correlations in the dataset, as required in \cite{takahashi2022role,takanami2025effect} in the context of self-distillation \footnote{In principle, one could adapt the toolbox of \citet{takahashi2022role} to our setting to consider variations of our dynamics, the main difference being the bootstrapping of the learning process at short times.
 We leave this for future work.}.
-The randomness of the inputs \( x_i \) induces quenched disorder, over which we average using the replica method; see \cite{SaraoMannelli2024Bias} and the SM for technical details.
+Each step of the iteration may instead be described by computing the free entropy of the updated weights, averaged over the randomness of the inputs $\{\bm{x}_t^\nu\}$ as well as the distribution of the current configuration $\bm{w}_t$ fixing the labels; see \cite{SaraoMannelli2024Bias} and the SM for technical details.